2025 Season

 JoAnn Rooney Hall | Mundelein Center for Fine and Performing Arts

-This performance is in conjunction with Loyola University Chicago’s annual Climate Change Conference.
+This performance was in conjunction with Loyola University Chicago’s annual Climate Change Conference.
 In the form of a Mass, Missa Laudato Si’ contemplates climate change and caring for the earth by intertwining the Latin Mass text with prayers, poems, and texts about contaminated soil and water, and all the threatened creatures living under the climate and plastic crises, including “the tragic effects of environmental degradation on the lives of the world’s poorest.”

 Chicago Sounds of Summer